pgRouting/pgrouting/dev/_sources/src/common/doc/types.txt

 .. _common_types:

-pgRouting Custom Types
+Custom Types
 ===============================================================================

 The following are commonly used data types for some of the pgRouting functions.
-There are some additional types that are not documented here because they are specific to a single or small group of functions and are documented with those functions.

 .. toctree::
     :maxdepth: 1

-    types/apsp_edge
-    types/geoms
-    types/path_result
+    types/cost_result
+    types/geom_result
     types/vertex_result